tablelandnetwork/docs/docs/fundamentals/considerations-tradeoffs.md

 For reference, Ethereum and the "rollup" scaling solutions all have a max block gas limit of 30 million gas.
 Polygon has a maximum of 20 million gas per block.
 Knowing this, along with the gas used for create / write transactions, can be helpful when designing and understanding if a use case make sense for Tableland.

-## Competitive solutions
+## Alternative web3 options

-Tableland is, obviously, the best choice for decentralized data storage, but there are others tackling this issue.
+Tableland is a great solution for decentralized data storage, but we appreciate all builders; there are others tackling this issue.
 You should already be familiar with web3 data choices developers have had to make around on-chain storage, decentralized file solutions (IPFS / similar), and centralized service providers.
-These aren't really _competitive_ solutions, per se, but alternatives developers have had to use due to lack of web3-native options.

 In the web3-specific database space, there are a few protocols developers are using—each with a different approach:

-- [Ceramic](https://ceramic.network/): Rather complex concepts, acts as a standalone network (no interaction with any host chains), and uses its own identity system (rather than EVM accounts).
+- [Ceramic](https://ceramic.network/): Some complex concepts and uses its own identity system (rather than EVM accounts).
+But, it's built on top of IPFS and has some novel capabilities.
 - [Polybase](https://polybase.xyz/docs/introduction): Not intended for smart contract devs, _somewhat_ decoupled from the host chain (it's a zk-rollup).
-You lose ability to create on-chain data & rules to drive table changes, so it complicates application development since you can't, for example, have a smart contract write to the database.
+But, it comes with some nice privacy-focused features.
 - [Space and Time](https://www.spaceandtime.io/): Primarily focused on being a general web3 data warehouse with on- and off-chain data flowing into its indexing layer.
+Some SQL features but not focused on the same chain-driven type of data storage; it operates a bit differently.
-- [The Graph](https://thegraph.com/docs/en/): Data indexing solution, not _really_ a competitor.
+- [The Graph](https://thegraph.com/docs/en/): Data indexing solution that could be used in a similar context, but it's more about pure generalized indexing.
 Think of The Graph as a way to query EVM data (i.e., historical event store), whereas Tableland is intended for chain-driven data liveliness—a cache-like _store only latest state_ approach.
-(Although, you _could_ build an index with tables!)
+It does require a bit of overhead are subgraphs and transformations vs. Tableland's pure serverless SQL setup.

 ## Resources